rtidatascience/exercises/exercise01/README.md

 - `capital_loss`: a continuous variable representing post-social insurance losses, in the form of capital losses.
 - `hours_week`: a continuous variable representing the number of hours per week an individual worked.
 - `country_id`: foreign key to the `countries` table, representing an individual's native country
 - `over_50k`: a boolean variable and **the target variable**, representing whether the individual makes over $50,000/year.
-A value of 1 means that the person makes more than $50,000/year and a value of 0 means that the person makes less than $50,000/year.
+A value of 1 means that the person makes greater than $50,000/year and a value of 0 means that the person makes less than or equal to $50,000/year.

 Inspection of the database will reveal the reference tables and the values that they contain, referenced by the foreign keys in the categorical fields of the `records` table.
 Basically, anywhere you see a field name above that ends with `_id`, there is a corresponding table in the database that contains the values associated with that categorical variable.
 Fields that contain continuous values, such as `age`, do not join to other tables.